Beyond the Black Box: A Survey on the Theory and Mechanism of Large Language Models

-The remainder of this paper is structured as follows: \cref{sec:data-preparation-stage} through \cref{sec:evaluation-stage} provide a detailed review of the theory and mechanisms corresponding to each of the six stages. \Cref{sec:related-work} reviews the related works, and \cref{sec:conclusion} concludes with a discussion on the future of LLM theory.
+The remainder of this paper is structured as follows: \cref{sec:data-preparation-stage} through \cref{sec:evaluation-stage} provide a detailed review of the theory and mechanisms corresponding to each of the six stages, and \cref{sec:conclusion} concludes with a discussion on the future of LLM theory.